H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 }
 ```

 The decision function `_make_consciousness_decision` applies simple heuristics: it rejects trivially short content, obvious test strings ("test", "test test test"), and basic spam patterns, accepting everything else as "worth considering."
 This filter is intentionally conservative and transparent.
-The design intends that it will be extended to include RAG‑based checks and entangled context in a future iteration.
+The design intends that it will be extended to include RAG‑based checks against PostgreSQL GBIM beliefs and entangled context in a future iteration.

 ### 9.3.4 WOAH evaluation and I‑containers